ericteboul/Fu-Teboul-et-al.-2022.-Gq-activation-in-BLA-parvalbumin-interneurons-Nature-Communications-2022/README.md

    post-processing in Python

 	a.
 See [MAtWAND](https://pantelisantonoudiou.github.io/MatWAND/) for installation and general operation instructions.
-See [spectral analysis](/docs/spectral_analysis_processing.md) for manuscript-specific MatWAND operation instructions included in 'MATLAB Scripts' branch.
+See [spectral analysis doc](/docs/spectral_analysis_processing.md) for manuscript-specific MatWAND operation instructions included in 'MATLAB Scripts' branch.

 	b.
 See provided expected outcomes in 'Example-Data-and-Expected_Outcomes' branch.

 3. Organize exported power area data in Python

 	a.
-See 'organize_power' folder for experiment-specific analysis scripts
+See [organize_power](/organize_power) folder for experiment-specific analysis scripts

 	b.
-See [organize power](/docs/organize_power_data.md) provided in 'Python-Scripts' branch for Python script operation instructions.
+See [organize power doc](/docs/organize_power_data.md) provided in 'Python-Scripts' branch for Python script operation instructions.

 	c.
-See [organize power](/docs/organize_power_data.md) provided in 'Python-Scripts' branch for export instructions for analysis in GraphPad Prism
+See [organize power doc](/docs/organize_power_data.md) provided in 'Python-Scripts' branch for export instructions for analysis in GraphPad Prism

 4. Organize and analyze processed MatWAND data for distribution analysis in MATLAB